 Want to go deeper into discussion about Scripture and living out your faith in today’s world?
-Join us on Wednesday nights for dinner and a lively discussion.
+Join us on the 2nd and 4th Wednesdays of the month for dinner and a lively discussion.
 God Talk is led by the Rev. John H. Vaughn, Executive Vice President at Auburn Theological Seminary.

 Dinner starts at 6:30 pm, followed by a Scripture reading and discussion at 7:00 pm.

 There are a variety of ways for Adults to deepen and reflect on their faith throughout the year: Sunday morning group studies, book groups, and opportunities for service to the community.
 Check the schedule of events on our Calendar for the latest offerings.

 Sunday School - 11:15am-12:15pm Sundays,ages 4-13 (academic year)